v-research/edu/bash-course/README.md

 In the following, I describe some hints to implement this design.

 ## UDP and Broadcast
-The type of architecture suited for a chat is a client-server one, where mutiple clients connect to the same server which, in turn, manages the different client-client communications.
+The type of architecture suited for a chat is a client-server one, where multiple clients connect to the same server which, in turn, manages the different client-client communications.
 A server should then first be discoverable somehow.
 The `ip` command shows the broadcast IP address of network, meaning that any message sent to the broadcast IP will be sent to all the nodes of the network (and to all our clients too).

 ![Screenshot from 2024-03-25 22-39-48](https://github.com/v-research/edu/assets/14936492/0ca59dce-0604-4239-ba8c-9f68b268e5c0)